Shashank-Sundi/Flight-Diversion-Strategy-Simulation-ARENA/README.md

 RDI = 1/(c + available flight parking spaces – parking spaces in use )
 c = constant added to avoid zero division error

+## MODEL:

+We create a model for Delhi airport and all alternative airports simulating the different processes at the airport including the actual runways and parking space.
+According to the strategies discussed above , the priority of new destination is chosen based on divergence risk index, utilization of runways and capacity to accommodate or park aircrafts.
+In our model, we run the simulation and based on the results we devise the optimal strategy.
+The objective is to decide the best strategy to follow to enable route diversion while considering minimisation of delay and wait times.

+## Data Obtained:

+The data obtained from the internet suggests that the Landing process takes 1-5 minutes, so we use the triangular distribution TRIA(1,3,5) minutes for the process.
+As the capacity for landing is different for different airports we change the resource capacity accordingly.
+We combine the de-boarding, Refuelling, Technical inspection, On-boarding etc. process which take place at Bays of the Airport as a single process.
+This estimate is taken from the data found on the various websites related to aviation.
+Delhi Airport is the busiest airport in India.
+From amongst the alternate airports , Jaipur is the busiest , followed by Chandigarh and Dehradun

+Jaipur Airport : 1 runway , Parking Capacity – 15 , Emergency Landing Capacity – 7					 Inter-arrival time – TRIA(20,35,40) , Parking / Maintainance time – TRIA(20,25,30) ,
+		Time for Arrival or Departure on runway – TRIA(1,3,5) minutes

+Chandigarh Airport : 1 runway , Parking Capacity – 15 , Emergency Landing Capacity – 7
+			Inter-arrival time – TRIA(20,40,60) , Parking / Maintainance time – TRIA(20,30,40) ,
+			Time for Arrival or Departure on runway – TRIA(1,3,5) minutes

+Dehradun Airport :     1 runway, Parking Capacity – 10, Emergency Landing Capacity – 5
+			Inter-arrival time – TRIA(30,40,60) , Parking / Maintainance time – TRIA(20,30,40) ,
+			Time for Arrival or Departure on runway – TRIA(1,3,5) minutes

+## Objective:

+1)	Analyzing the proposed initial strategy for

+2)	Finding an optimal preference policy of airports for diversion.

+Assumption : Most of the flights going to Delhi land there itself , but due to foggy climate and low visibility , the time taken to carry out normal operations takes longer.
+Hence, due to delay  in operations  only 10%-30% of the flights have to be diverted to alternate airports.

+### Model:
+All the flights which are unable to land at Delhi airport due to constraints are assigned a Risk Diversion Index for possible flight to all three airports based on their current resource availability.
+Then , depending on the status of runway utilization and airplane accommodation capacity the flights choose the alternate airport to divert to.
+However , if none of the airports are available , then an emergency landing has to be made to one of the diversion airports , based on DRI.
+ If parking capacity of hangar is satisfied , then there is no need to take DRI into consideration.
+However, if emergency landing is to be made , then DRI needs to be considered to see the effect it might have on the normal schedule of the airport.
+.
+Moreover , if  emergency landing can’t be made currently , then those flights are made to fly for a few additional hours , till the constraints on DRI and runway status are satisfied.
+All flights have extra fuel reserved in their takers which enables them to fly for longer periods than their route.
+This way all the flights can be diverted to the airports.